 Jason: He's the most lethal video game creature ever!
 He towers above you with fists like anvils!
 Skulls litter the ground at his feet!
 And you're not supposed to even try to take this guy on in a fight??...
 Wow, talk about counter-intuitive.

 Paige: Refresh my memory, you spend how many nanoseconds in the real world each day?

 - Brave: Despite her status as an Action Girl, most of the threats that Merida encounters throughout the movie can't be solved through her archery or fighting skills:

 - Merida is a skilled archer and fighter, always hitting her target and capable of shooting straight even under stressful circumstances (like when ambushed by a bear).
 During the climax, she's able to block her father's sword with her own sword, and Fergus was trying to kill a bear with that strike, proving that she did inherit her father's strength.
 However, this is a Disney film.
 She's not allowed to skewer any opponent with her arrows a la The Lord of the Rings.
 Therefore, her main opponent is a magical bear that can No-Sell anything a normal human can throw at him, making her talents useless in that specific situation.
-Instead, she has to run away from magical bear.
+Instead, she has to run away from the magical bear.

 - Archery is also not shown to be a viable option a la Loophole Abuse in the contest.
-Merida definitely won at the contest, but it did nothing to help her situation.
+Merida definitely won the contest, but it did nothing to help her situation.
 On the contrary, she made it worse.
-She has to placate the three chiefs and convince to agree to something else in order to succeed.
+She has to placate the three chiefs and convince them to agree to something else in order to succeed.